Instant Pot Pork Carnitas

 Pork Carnitas Tacos: Pile that delicious meat in corn tortillas or flour tortillas.
 Top them with onions, salsa, avocado, and sour cream!

 Burritos: Or, use it to make the best burritos!
-Fill large flour tortillas with Spanish rice, carnitas, pico de gallo, shredded cheese, and all of your other favorite fillings.
+Fill large flour tortillas with Spanish rice, carnitas, pico de gallo, shredded cheese, black beans, and all of your other favorite fillings.

 Taco Bowls/Burrito Bowls: Skip the tortillas and pile the meat on rice and add your favorite taco toppings.
-Enchiladas: Roll the carnitas up in corn tortillas, place them in a baking dish, add enchiladas sauce and cheese.
+Or replace the beef in beef enchiladas and roll the carnitas up in corn tortillas instead.
+Place them in a baking dish, add enchiladas sauce and cheese.
 Bake them until hot and bubbly.

 Nachos: Grab the tortilla chips and use your carnitas to make the best nachos ever!
-Top them with cheese, diced jalapenos, red onion, and sliced olives and add some sour cream, guacamole, and salsa on the side for dipping.
+Top them with cheese, diced jalapeños, red onion, and sliced olives and add some sour cream, guacamole, refried beans, and salsa on the side for dipping.

 Make Ahead Tips